Frequently asked questions

 What events are included in the festival?

-A variety of readings, writing workshops, seminars and other types of sessions devoted to writers, writing, and the writing life.
+A variety of readings, writing workshops, and other types of sessions devoted to readers and writers.
+Music and film have been added in recent years.
 More and more programs are being geared toward children.
+The Book Club Buzz is especially appealing to readers!

-Are there any related events planned prior to September 7 & 8?
+Are there any related events planned prior to the festival?

-School activities at the grade school, middle school, or high school level are in the works.
+School activities at the grade school, middle school, or high school level are usually in the works, as well as authors presenting at the senior centers in Avery, Mitchell, and Yancey counties.
 As events are confirmed, they will be posted on the schedule page.

 Where will the festival take place?

-Events will be offered at a number of locations in and around Burnsville, including the Burnsville Town Center; the Design Gallery; the Heritage Center; Appalachian Java, Mary Jane's Bakery & Cafe, nearby shops and galleries, and other venues.
+The Burnsville Town Center, 6 South Main Street, is the headquarters for the literary festival.
+Events will be offered at a number of locations in and around Burnsville, most of them on or near the square.
 Some activities will be large in scale and others intentionally small in order to encourage intimate conversations between authors and attendees.

 Who are the invited authors, dramatists, and storytellers?